 - Frequent use of extension cords

 - Your home still uses a 60-amp electrical service

 A good panel also protects from fires, overheating, and electrical shocks.
 If a defective circuit breaker does not trip and electricity flows where it shouldn’t, electronics can be damaged and people could be in danger.
 In this situation, a good panel ensures that the circuit disconnects so electricity no longer travels through the wires.
-At Transfer Electric, we work hard to keep our customers safe.
+At Best Electrician, we work hard to keep our customers safe.
 Call us for a panel upgrade in Toronto!

 Your panel also may be telling you that it is getting old and is ready to retire.
 You may see or hear one or many of these following signs:

 - Rust or corrosion on the panel or the breakers themselves